 Resource Improvisation

 Finding innovative ways to get around resource constraints in scientific teaching is known as resource improvisation.
-This may entail using low-cost resources, repurposing already-existing materials, or using technology to improve educational experiences.
+This may entail using low-cost resources, re-purposing already-existing materials, or using technology to improve educational experiences.
 This review seeks to equip teachers to maximize the use of available resources by presenting techniques for resource improvisation.

 Instructional Materials